 When you need to process difficult situations in the workplace, find a healthy way to do that.
 Maybe journaling will allow you to unload and let go.
-A regular get-together or phone call with a trusted friend, exercise class, or time alloted for a hobby can go a long way in helping you transition from the workday into a time of rest, as well.
-If you need more help, consider talking with a counselor or finding a support group.
+A regular get-together or phone call with a trusted friend, exercise class, or time allotted for a hobby can go a long way in helping you transition from the workday into a time of rest, as well.
+If you need more help, consider talking with a counselor, clergy, or finding a support group.

 Work-Life Balance Tip #4: Simplify Your Life

 Nursing is difficult and hectic enough on its own—but it’s not the only thing you’re doing.
 Many nurses also care for their children, aging parents or other loved ones.
 Simplification may seem like a pipe dream, but there are steps you can take toward less chaos and greater peace.

 In the workplace, find ways to implement processes that make your job easier.
 Thanks to technology, you can use workplace apps that can help you monitor and respond to your patients.
 There are also personal phone apps you can access to help you manage your time at work and in your personal life.

 Collaborating with your fellow nurses can help all of you simplify systems, share the workload, and experience less stress.
 By evaluating the specific needs of certain patients, for example, nurses may reallocate tasks and include other health care professionals.
 Nursing teams may also be able to share information more easily by implementing new records management technology.